Tam H. Nguyen PhD, MSN/MPH, RN

 Health promotion/disease prevention, chronic disease management, vulnerable/hard to reach populations, community-based participatory research, and psychometrics.

+Dr. Nguyen is an assistant professor at the William F. Connell School of Nursing, and teaches evidence-based practice.
 Dr. Nguyen’s research focuses on examining barriers to the care and control of high blood pressure, and validating a measure of health literacy, among Vietnamese Americans.
-Nguyen was the Principle Investigator on a grant titled, “Hypertension and Health Literacy among Vietnamese Americans in 2012.”
+Nguyen was the Principal Investigator on a grant titled, “Hypertension and Health Literacy among Vietnamese Americans in 2012.”

 - Tran, T. V., Nguyen, T. H., Wang, K., & Phan, P. (in press).
 Comparing traditional body mass index and Joslin Diabetes Center's Asian body mass index in predicting self-report type 2 diabetes.
 To appear in International Journal of Social Science Studies.